Chrismilez/demo-repo/README.md

 Watch tutorial on Youtube

-so i'm assuming that if i chenage something here, it would also change in github.
+so i'm assuming that if i chenage something here, it would also change in github.dfgf